Mental Health Commission

 The final Strategy will include a summary of its development, define wellbeing, outline the current state of mental health and alcohol and other drugs systems and provide an overview of the approach to implementation, evaluation and monitoring.
 It will also demonstrate linkages to intersecting state and national reform priorities, such as Closing the Gap.

-To support the final Strategy, Annual Implementation and Monitoring plans (AIM Plans) will be developed to provide an overview of the key actions led or facilitated by the Commission towards achieving the Strategy’s Focus Areas.
+To support the final Strategy, Annual Implementation and Monitoring plans (AIM Plans) will be developed to provide an overview of the key actions the Commission will lead or facilitate, and major actions led by partner agencies to achieve the Strategy’s Focus Areas.
 The first AIM Plan will be released when the Strategy is finalised.

 Next Steps

-Updates on the MHAOD Strategy development will be provided via the Mental Health Commission’s social media pages, and this website.
+Updates on the Strategy's development will be provided via the Mental Health Commission’s social media pages, and this website.